vmware/vic/doc/user_doc/vic_app_dev/obtain_vch.md

 # Obtain a Virtual Container Host #

-vSphere Integrated Containers Engine does not provide an automated means of obtaining virtual container hosts.
+vSphere Integrated Containers Engine does not currently provide an automated means of obtaining virtual container hosts.

 When you or the vSphere Administrator use `vic-machine create` to deploy a virtual container host, the virtual container host endpoint VM obtains an IP address.
 The IP address can either be static or be obtained from DHCP.
 As a container developer, you require the IP address of the virtual container host endpoint VM when you run Docker commands.